 The couch above was a pullout.
 We had a nice view from both of the windows in our room.

 The rooms are lovely and clean.
-The atmosphere was warm with dark wood anchoring the room and plaid fabrics adding a little bit of colour.
+Dark wood warms the rooms and creates a sense of intimacy, with plaid fabrics adding a little bit of colour.
 The bathrooms are smaller than we are used to, so be warned.
 There is a Keurig coffee maker in each of the rooms.
 The Fairmont itself is dark, and natural feeling with all that wood and stone.
-My husband was in awe of this fireplace built in the middle of the lobby.
+My husband was in awe of the gigantic floor to ceiling stone fireplace built in the middle of the lobby.

 This is the kind of resort where you really want to get out and do some exploring, and we did.
 There’s a lot more to do than I would ever have imagined.
 The activities schedule is set up to please every member of the family.
-The setting is magnificent and it is open year round so you could easily picture this being idyllic for a winter family vacation or a romantic getaway.
+Open year round, you could easily picture this being idyllic for a winter family vacation or a romantic getaway.
 There are over 40 exciting year-round activities including golf and Canada’s only Land Rover driving school experience.

 There are horses and stables on the grounds and you can choose to do riding lessons while there.
 The cost for that is extra.
 You can even take a horse wagon ride.
 The winter season brings a fantastic set of activities that you really need to experience – from dog sledding to snowshoeing, hockey and tubing.

-The pool inside the Fairmont Le Chateau Montebello is one of the biggest indoor pools at any family resort in North America.
+Enjoy an indoor swim at the pool inside the Fairmont Le Chateau Montebello, one of the biggest indoor pools at any family resort in North America.
 I just loved the architecture of the building where the pool and spa are located.
-We stayed two nights and did not have time to explore the spa features but would do so another time if we are ever able to return.
-There is also a fitness area indoors off to the side of the pool and spa and there’s a covered tennis court beyond that.
+We stayed two nights and did not have time to explore the spa features but would do so another time if able to return.
+There is also a fitness area indoors off to the side of the pool and spa and a covered tennis court beyond that.

 I even took a photo of the change rooms for the pool and spa at The Fairmont Le Chateau Montebello.
 Even the change room after you had a swim at the world’s largest log castle was ridiculously epic.
 Totally befitting a castle!
 These were the cleanest swimming pool change rooms I have ever seen in my entire life and we are swimmers.
 I know that’s an oddball thing to fixate on but it was stunning.